-To find out more about the restaurant go to the Trangallan Website.
+To find out more about the restaurant, go to the Trangallan Website.
 The address is 61 Newington Green, London N16 9PX.
 You can walk from Dalston Kingsland or Canonbury Overground to get there.
-Current opening times listed are Tuesday to Thursday 5pm until 10.30pm and Friday to Sunday 12pm until 10.30pm.
+Please refer to the website for current opening times.
 It is best to book at a table, enjoy!

 Author: Homegirl London.
 Photographs: Homegirl London, interiors image from restaurant social media.
 Thanks: Homeboy and Rich for dining with me.